|Author||J. Brian Peckham|

 |Publication Date||October 30, 2014|

 This complicated history shows up in episodes and anecdotes along a frangible and fractured timeline.
 Individual men and women come forward in their artifacts, amulets, or seals.
 There are king lists and alliances, companies, and city assemblies.
 Years or centuries are skipped in the twinkling of any eye and only occasionally recovered.
+Phoenicia, like all history, is a construct, a product of historiography, an answer to questions.
+The history of Phoenicia is the history of its cities in relationship to each other and to the peoples, cities, and kingdoms who nourished their curiosity and their ambition.
+It is written by deduction and extrapolation, by shaping hard data into malleable evidence, by working from the peripheries of their worlds to the centers where they lived, by trying to uncover their mentalities, plans, beliefs, suppositions, and dreams in the residue of their products and accomplishments.
 For this reason, the subtitle, Episodes and Anecdotes from the Ancient Mediterranean, is a particularly appropriate description of Peckham’s masterful (posthumous) volume, the fruit of a lifetime of research into the history and culture of the Phoenicians.